JakeSaintG/Jake-Personal-Page/README.md

 ## jakesaintg.github.io

-### This is a simple portfolio page for Jake St. Germain!
+### This is VERSION 1 of a simple portfolio page for Jake St. Germain!

 ### Description
-This page serves as a home page for Jake St. Germain.
+This page serves as an archived home page for Jake St. Germain.
+Development on this repo has stopped and you can find any updates to this page at jakesaintg.github.io.
 Here you will find information regarding yours truly as well as some of my thoughts and experiences.
 The goal of this page is showcase my skills as a web-developer through project showcases.
 This site has also been hand coded by me!
 You will also find ways to contact me via social media or via email.

 ### Special Instructions